 Our purpose here is to see the big picture.
 We want to identify the defining larger contemporary trends, and thereby adjudge how well we are actually portraying our divinely assigned Act 3 role in these present times.

 And, in light of that immense size and complexity of the Church, and my own inability to be truly tactile on such a huge scale, I must also offer this.
 While I am about to say some things which are intended to be restorative to the whole of the Church, I am primarily drawing on and speaking most particularly to the American Evangelical Church, the segment of the Church with which I am most familiar.
-But hopefully, the more extended Church will also be able to interpolate these ideas to also benefit the more extended whole.
+But hopefully, the more extended Church will also be able to interpolate these ideas to also benefit from them.

 The Portrait Jesus Paints

-Now, with those allowances made, it, nevertheless, remains true that the Church does, indeed, sometimes share in a broadly common condition.
-Such a condition can be noted in the book of The Revelation, the last book in the Bible.
-Especially in chapters 2 and 3, Jesus spoke prophetically of the primary issues of the various Church ages which were to follow His physical departure.
+Now, with those allowances made, it, nevertheless, remains true that the Church does, indeed, sometimes broadly share a common condition.
+And, such a condition can be noted in the passage quoted above.

 The Greater Tragedy

-Many before myself have pointed to the fact that the trademark issue which Jesus was raising with the Church in this prophetical letter was that of widespread apathy within its ranks.
-And, to any objective mind, that has now undeniably come to be a very common attribute across the modern American Evangelical Church as a whole, especially at the grassroots level.
+Many before myself have pointed to the fact that the obvious issue which Jesus was raising with the Church in that last letter was, indeed, the widespread apathy within its ranks.
+And, to any objective mind, that has now undeniably come to be a very common attribute across the modern American Evangelical Church as a whole, including the ministry and at the grassroots level.

-And certainly, there is no minimizing the seriousness of this condition or the consequences to which this high level of relational laziness leads.
+And certainly, there is no minimizing the seriousness of this condition or the consequence to which this high level of relational laziness leads.
 Jesus makes all of this very clear in the letter.

-And certainly, this prediction of copious cluelessness has found its fulfillment in the present day Church – and especially, in the more recent generations of the modern Church.
+And certainly, this prediction of copious cluelessness has, indeed, found its fulfillment in the present day Church – and especially, in the more recent generations of the modern Church.
 The present Church has broadly disconnected from a deeply intimate embrace of Christ as we have been discussing.
-Yet, we remain largely oblivious to our depleted condition and to the consequences of that condition.
+Yet, we remain largely oblivious to our depleted condition and to the looming consequence of that deficiency.

 Instead, we are doing exactly what was described in the letter which Christ left for us.
-We are covering this failure with a simplistic delusion of well-being, making us largely unaware of our imminent peril.
+We are covering this failure with a simplistic delusion of well-being.

 A Downward Spiral

-So, when we are courageous enough to view objectively, the modern Church as a whole, we can see that we have largely come to the situation which Jesus forecast.
+But, when we are courageous enough to more objectively view the modern Church as a whole, we can see that we have largely come to the situation which Jesus forecast.
 Indeed, that dark, downward spiral of apathy is actually occurring now.

 And, this degrading trajectory is driven by the simple reality which Jesus also noted - an obsession with our own material comfort.
 And, this “comfort-lust” has broadly blinded the contemporary Church to its real condition before God – the cluelessness described in the letter.

-Nevertheless, we have, in fact, been very successful in this consuming pursuit.
-So, the modern Church has now, largely relaxed into a posture of complacency.
-And predictably, this widespread lethargy has left us, very diminished in power and prowess, both within the body of the Church, itself, and in our influence upon the larger world.
+Nevertheless, we have, in fact, been very successful in this consuming material pursuit.
+And, that large energy drain has left us very complacent regarding our pursuit of God’s friendship.
+And, predictably, this widespread lethargy has also left us very diminished in power and prowess both within the body of the Church, itself, and in our influence upon the larger world.

-But, rather than confronting and addressing this condition, as Jesus advised, we have, thus far, chosen only to wrap ourselves in that delusion of well-being – which He described.
+But, rather than confronting and addressing this diffused condition, as Jesus advised, we have, thus far, chosen only to continue to wrap ourselves in that delusional well-being which Jesus described.

 The Change We’ve Leveraged

-And now, in order to accommodate the delusion, we have leveraged ourselves into an action which should be absolutely unthinkable to the Church.
-Nevertheless, a large swath of the modern Evangelical Church, at the rank and file level, and cutting across all denominational lines, has chosen to make this very egregious move.
-So, on a widespread basis, in order to make our delusion of apathetic good standing before God seem more plausible, the modern Church has widely embraced a deeply flawed revision of the original redemptive teachings.
+And now, in order to accommodate that illusion, we have leveraged ourselves into an action which should be absolutely unthinkable to the Church.
+Nevertheless, a large swath of the modern Evangelical Church, in both the ministry and at the rank and file level, and cutting across all denominational lines, has chosen to make this very egregious move.
+So, on a widespread basis, in order to sustain this illusion of apathetic good standing before God, the modern Church has widely embraced a deeply flawed revision of the original redemptive teachings.

 But note, this broad collapse of redemptive truth in more recent times has not occurred in a formal way among individualized segments of the Church.
 Nor have we formally rewritten our theology books.
 Indeed, they remain pretty much as they have always been among the various denominations.

 No, this widespread abandonment of the true redemptive path has occurred in a much less formal way.
-We have actually just broadly surrendered to the pressure of “easy” at the grassroots level across all denominational lines.
+We have actually just broadly surrendered to the pressure of “easy” across all denominational lines.

 The new reality at the street level is this.
-Regardless of their labels and theological lip service, the real operational theology in the mind and heart of the rank-and-file, of the modern Evangelical Church, cutting across all traditional theological lines has largely become this shallow ”statement of faith and we’re done” approach.
+Regardless of their various labels, the real operational theology in the mind and heart of the rank-and-file, of the modern Evangelical Church, cutting across all traditional theological lines, has largely become this shallow ”statement of faith and we’re done” approach.

 Indeed, this approach has now resoundingly carried the theological day among rank and file believers.
 And, it has done so where it really counts.
-Not in our theology books, but in the daily operational consciousness of our grassroots membership.
+Not in our theology books, but in our daily operational consciousness.

 And How Could It Not

-It’s really no wonder that this “E-Z” form of redemption has become such a fast-spreading infection to the modern Church.
+And, it’s really no wonder that this “E-Z” form of redemption has now become such a fast-spreading infection to the modern Church.
 How could it not become so?
 It is so very appealing on the surface.
-And it is so very compatible with the general “Lighten up” ethos of these more modern times.
+And it is so very compatible with the generally careless, “whatever” ethos of these more modern times.

 Thus, indeed, this “Revised Redemptive Plan” now effortlessly leaps over the theological walls which have, in times past, somewhat protected the diversity of the Church.
-But now, no matter what theological banner a segment of the Church may be flying, this “easy virus” has been able to broadly infected the day-to-day rationale of its rank-and-file membership.
+But now, no matter what theological banner a segment of the Church may be flying, this “E-Z virus” has been able to broadly infect the day-to-day rationale of its rank-and-file membership.